affinda/affinda-python/docs/models.md

 All required parameters must be populated in order to send to Azure.

-:ivar name:
+:ivar name: Required.
+Name of the data point.
 :vartype name: str
 :ivar slug: Required.
+A camelCase string that will be used as the key in the API response.
 :vartype slug: str
 :ivar description:
 :vartype description: str